 – A VPN virtual private network creates a secure, encrypted tunnel between your device and a VPN server.
 Your internet traffic is routed through that server, masking your IP address and encrypting data in transit.
 The goal is to protect data from eavesdroppers on public Wi‑Fi, bypass censorship or geo-blocks, and improve your online privacy.

 – Most people use a standard VPN single-hop because it offers a straightforward balance of privacy, performance, and ease of use.
 It’s fast enough for video streaming, quick online shopping, and general browsing, while still adding a crucial layer of protection.
+Does nordvpn report illegal activity the truth you need to know 2026

 What is double VPN multi-hop and how is it different?